Gandapur warns Imran of factions by projecting Aleema Khan as president of the party ' - ExBulletin

 He also explained that his government had presented the provincial budget to avoid legal complications; Otherwise, the government itself would have collapsed.

-KP CM recognized the presence of groups within the party at the beginning of the month but denied all role in them.
+Addressing the media of Rawalpis Adiala prison on September 15, he recognized that the party was divided into groups, urging workers to join them.

-Speaking to the media of Rawalpis Adiala prison on September 15, he urged party workers not to join any faction.
+“The simple fact of creating vlogs or typing online will not bring freedom, and these” dramas “are the reason why the founder remains imprisoned,” he said in the same declaration.

 He alleged that the government prevented him from meeting Imran Khan to expand divisions within the party.